Depletion of the body's carbohydrate stores and dehydration are two factors limiting prolonged exercise.

 Isotonic - 200ml of orange squash (concentrated orange), 1 litre of water and a pinch of salt (1g).
-Mix all the ingredients together and keep chilled
+Mix all the ingredients and keep chilled

 Hypotonic - 100ml of orange squash (concentrated orange), 1 litre of water and a pinch of salt (1g).
-Mix all the ingredients together and keep chilled.
+Mix all the ingredients and keep chilled.

 Hypertonic - 400ml of orange squash (concentrated orange), 1 litre of water and a pinch of salt (1g).
-Mix all the ingredients together and keep chilled.
+Mix all the ingredients and keep chilled.

 Food for thought